Latin rock: "Latin rock" term born (1970s)

 Following Santana, other American bands appeared like Malo, Ocho, Mandrill, El Chicano, Eddie Palmieri's Harlem River Drive, War, Sapo and Azteca in the early 1970s popularizing the genre in the USA and the rest of the world.

-The Latin American counterpart of Latin rock bands could be seen in Peru with bands like Telegraph Avenue, Traffic Sound, The Mad's, El Polen and specially Black Sugar melting rock with jazz music, Peruvian folk, progressive rock and Latin elements; in Colombia highlighted Siglo Cero, Génesis and La Columna de Fuego; in Argentina Arco Iris; and in Chile, Los Jaivas; in Brazil, artist such as Jorge Ben developed samba rock.
+The Latin American counterpart of Latin rock bands could be seen in Peru with bands like Telegraph Avenue, Traffic Sound, the Mad's, El Polen and specially Black Sugar melting rock with jazz music, Peruvian folk, progressive rock and Latin elements; in Colombia highlighted Siglo Cero, Génesis and La Columna de Fuego; in Argentina Arco Iris; and in Chile, Los Jaivas; in Brazil, artist such as Jorge Ben developed samba rock.

-In the Philippines band, Maria Cafra fused elements of blues, rock, Latin and kundiman to mold their distinct sound.
+In the Philippines, the band Maria Cafra fused elements of blues, rock, Latin and kundiman to mold their distinct sound.

 The genre arrived in Europe with the Spaniards Barrabás, Dutch Massada and African-British Osibisa.

 Meanwhile, reggae music achieved a great success around the world.
 This rhythm originated in Jamaica during the 1960s, evolving from ska, rocksteady and bluebeat.
 Since its origins along with rock music and rhythm and blues with Jamaican folk rhythms, the Caribbean and Continental Latin America elements influenced the scene.
 Nevertheless, Reggae or Ska are not considered as part of the Latin Rock.
 On the other hand, disco also influenced Latin rock during the 1970s.